cucapra/turnt/README.md

 - `--diff`: Show diffs between the actual and expected output for each test.
 - `--verbose` or `-v`: Disable Turnt's default behavior where it will suppress test commands' stderr output.
 The result is more helpful but harder to read.
 - `--print` or `-p`: Instead of checking test results, just run the command and show the output directly.
 This can be useful (especially in combination with `-v`) when iterating on a test interactively.
+- `--args` or `-a`: Override the `args` string that gets interpolated into commands, which normally comes from in-file comments.

 TAP